 Transfer of financial assets - Transfers of financial assets are accounted for as sales, when control over the assets has been surrendered.
-Control over transferred assets is deemed to be surrendered when: 1) the assets have been isolated from the Company, 2) the transferee obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets, and 3) the Company does not maintain effective control over the transferred assets through an agreement to repurchase them before their maturity.
+Control over transferred assets is deemed to be surrendered when: 1) the assets have been isolated from the Company, 2) the transferree obtains the right (free of conditions that constrain it from taking advantage of that right) to pledge or exchange the transferred assets, and 3) the Company does not maintain effective control over the transferred assets through an agreement to repurchase them before their maturity.

 SBA servicing asset - Servicing assets are recognized as separate assets when servicing rights are acquired through sale of financial assets.
 For sales of SBA loans, or portions of SBA loans, with servicing retained, a portion of the cost of originating the loan is allocated to the servicing asset based on relative fair value.
-Fair value is based on a valuation model that calculates the present value of estimated future servicing assets to be amortized into non-interest income in proportion to, and over the period of, estimated future net servicing income of the underlying loans.
+Fair value is based on a valuation model that calculates the present value of estimated future servicing income.
+Servicing assets are subsequently measured using the amortization method which requires servicing assets to be amortized into non-interest income in proportion to, and over the period of, estimated future net servicing income of the underlying loans